jsilbergDS/UniTox/README.md

 done
 ```

-Now, train the Chemprop-RDKit model in four settings: (random [cv] or scaffold split) x (ternary or binary rating).
+Now, train the Chemprop models.

 ```bash
 for SPLIT_TYPE in cv scaffold_balanced